advancedresearch/the_century_of_satire/catacomb-paintings.md

 # Catacomb Paintings

 To reconstruct 2nd century cultural literature context of Roman satire in Early Christian texts, it is useful to study catacomb paintings.
+You can find more information under [Sources](#sources).

 Catacomb paintings were part of a general ritual practice that started in the 2nd century.
 There was a Roman ban on burial within city walls as a response to overcrowding and shortage of land.